MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 ### Startup Script

 Startup script is used to configure some of the required settings, that are not easily configurable through Group Policy.
-`FirewallConfiguration.bat` script, is automatically generated, based on the configuration defined in `Set-ADDSFirewallPolicy.json`.
+`FirewallConfiguration.bat` script, is automatically generated, based on the configuration defined in the `Set-ADDSFirewallPolicy.json` file.
 If enabled in the .json file, the script will execute the following actions:

 - Configure WMI static port